 The 2025 Canada federal election odds are forecasting a massive win for the Conservatives.
 Justin Trudeau and the Liberal Party have been in power since 2015, but confidence has eroded in Trudeau, who has since stepped down as the party leader.

-That has led to a considerable push by Pierre Poilievre and the Conservative Party, and they’re massive favorites heading into 2025.
+That has led to a considerable push by Pierre Poilievre and the Conservative Party, and they were massive favorites heading into 2025.
+However, Mark Carney took over the Liberals, and now they’re a considerable favorite just five days ahead of Election Day!
 Can the Liberals fight back in the post-Trudeau era, or will the other parties have a say in how the Canada election predictions pan out?

 I’m going to examine the current Canada next election odds and give you my predictions.
-The election is on April 28, 2025.
+The vote is on April 28, 2025.
 I’ll explain how that works, and more, below!

 Canada Federal Election 2025 Betting Odds